NeuroPrior-AI/IntEr-HRI-Competition/README.md

 # IntEr-HRI-Competition

 # Attention
-- Need to revise the File_Path (Including training data and EEG_Final.csv) in EEG_Final.py when run the scripts
+- Need to revise the File_Path (Including training data and EEG_Final.csv) in EEG_Final.py and EEG_Epoch.py when run the scripts

 # Task
 - Begin to implement the time series transformer model